di-sukharev/opencommit/README.md

 Make sure you exclude public collaboration branches (`main`, `dev`, `etc`) in `branches-ignore`, so OpenCommit does not rebase commits there while improving the messages.

-Interactive rebase (`rebase -i`) changes commits' SHA, so the commit history in remote becomes different from your local branch history.
+Interactive rebase (`rebase -i`) changes commits' SHA, so the commit history in the remote becomes different from your local branch history.
 This is okay if you work on the branch alone, but may be inconvenient for other collaborators.

 ## Payments